Symmetry Fractionalization, Defects, and Gauging of Topological Phases: Gauging the Symmetry

-On the other hand, we can consider the inverse of this construction.
-Starting from the gauged theory $\gauged{C}{G}$, we can tune the interactions so that the ``charged'' matter, which transforms under irreducible representations of $G$, condenses, and the gauge theory undergoes a continuous confinement-deconfinement transition into the Higgs phase.
-The resulting topological order can be analyzed using the theory of topological Bose condensation~\cite{bais2009}, where the subcategory consisting of gauge charges of $G$ (referred to as Rep$(G)$) condenses.
-In short, all gauge fluxes in $\gauged{C}{G}$ become confined, while the deconfined remnants give rise to $\mathcal{C}$.
-The algebraic theory of topological defects that we have developed in this paper provides a complete description, in particular providing the braiding and modular transformations, of the sectors that are confined in the condensation of $\mathrm{Rep}(G)$, which is called the $\mathcal{T}$-theory in \Ref{bais2009}.
+We can also consider the inverse of the gauging construction.
+Starting from the gauged theory $\gauged{C}{G}$, we can tune the interactions so that the ``charged'' matter, which transforms under irreducible representations of $G$, condenses, and the system undergoes a continuous confinement-deconfinement transition into the Higgs phase.
+The resulting topological order can be analyzed using the theory of topological Bose condensation~\cite{bais2009}, where the subcategory, known as Rep$(G)$, consisting of gauge charges of $G$ condenses.
+In short, condensing Rep$(G)$ results in $\ext{C}{G}$; all defects with ${\bf g} \neq {\bf 0}$ in $\gauged{C}{G}$ become confined, while the deconfined remnants give rise to $\mathcal{C} = \mathcal{C}_{\bf 0}$.
+The algebraic theory of topological defects that we have developed in this paper provides a complete topological description of the system after topological Bose condensation of $\mathrm{Rep}(G)$, in particular providing the previously unknown braiding and modular transformations of the confined sectors, which is called the $\mathcal{T}$-theory in \Ref{bais2009}.

 We summarize the relation between $\mathcal{C}$, $\ext{C}{G}$, and $\gauged{C}{G}$ by the following diagram: